Course - Physical Prototyping - IDG1006

 Recommended previous knowledge

 The course is limited to students in the program Bachelor in Interaction Design.

-The students will have to purchase course materials in the shape of a simple electronic kit for about 1000 NOK at the beginning of the course.
+The students will be given digital content to read but will have to purchase their own physical course materials in the shape of a simple electronic kit for up to 1100 NOK at the beginning of the course.

 Credits: 7.5 SP

 Study level: Foundation courses, level I

 Term no.: 1

 - Term Status code Evaluation Weighting Examination aids Date Time Examination system Room *

 Room Building Number of candidates